 Authorized international applicants must give evidence of educational background that is at least equivalent to a U.S. high school diploma.
 It is the responsibility of the applicant to obtain records or transcripts from their respective schools in their home countries.
 Said records should be translated and notarized as “official” documents.
 International transfer of course credit or academic program credentials may also require outside review from Josef Silney and Associates foreign credentials evaluators, which is also the reasonability of the student.
 For further details please contact the Admissions Office.

 Applicants who are not native English speakers must demonstrate evidence of sufficient English language skills to do successful post-secondary work.
-In some cases collaborative testing such as TOEFL, TOESL, or ASSET may be required to complete the admission process.
+In some cases collaborative testing such as TOEFL or TOESL may be required to complete the admission process.